harrymkt/hguinav/README.md

 - Built-in [search](https://harrymkt.github.io/hguinav/docs/search) support, with a variety of search formats.
 - Use [blocks](https://harrymkt.github.io/hguinav/docs/blocks) to easily modify without having to copy some files to your layouts.
 - Use a large number of partials and shortcodes to make your content and/or templates shorten.
-- Comprehensive documentation; Hguinav provides a full Comprehensive documentation including possible layouts, templates, shortcodes, blocks, configurable parameters, and more, everything as it updates.
+- Comprehensive documentation; Hguinav provides a full Comprehensive documentation including possible layouts, partials, shortcodes, blocks, configurable parameters, and more, everything as it updates.

 ## Installation
 Using git clone method: